 Grier's Guide to Corinthian-Casuals

 The club: Amateur club formed in 1939 as a merger of Corinthian FC and Casuals FC.
 In 1984 they were harshly thrown out of the Isthmian League for not having their own ground, recovering their status in 1996.
-In recent years they've been revitalised under James Bracken's management - achieving promotion back to the Isthmian Premier in 2018 for the first time since 1973, having narrowly missed out in the two previous seasons.
-They moved to Tolworth in 1988 - prior to that they'd played at various grounds across South London, including a season at Richmond Road.
+In recent years they were revitalised under James Bracken's management - achieving promotion back to the Isthmian Premier in 2018 for the first time since 1973, having narrowly missed out in the two previous seasons.
+They moved to Tolworth in 1988 - prior to that they'd played at various grounds across South London, including Richmond Road.

-Directions: Ks fans presumably all know where the ground is but remember with a derby crowd parking will be more difficult than usual.
+Directions: Ks fans presumably all know where the ground is but remember with a derby crowd parking will be more difficult than we were used to for home games.
 If the car parks are full, which they probably will be by kick-off, it may be easier to park on Davis Road or Roebuck Road, off Jubilee Way.

 Our record there: The two teams met frequently from 1945 to 1974 but were then in separate divisions for some 31 years.
-So it wasn't until 2005 that we made our first competitive visit to the ground, in the old Ryman 1, playing out a goalless draw.
-We've now met there seven times in the league, yielding five wins for Ks and two draws, including a spectacular 5-2 victory on the way to winning the Ryman 1 South title in 2009.
-Casuals did end our hopes of retaining the Surrey Senior Cup in 2006-07 though, dumping Stuart McIntyre's side out with a 2-1 win.
+So it wasn't until 2005 that we made our first competitive visit to the ground, in the old Ryman 1.
+We've now met there eight times in the league, yielding six wins for Ks and two draws.
+Last season a Gus Sow penalty secured us a tight 1-0 win.

-Crowd: Their live crowds have grown under Bracken and are typically around the 300 mark.
+Crowd: Their live crowds have grown in recent years and are typically around the 300 mark.
 They also have thousands of Brazilian fans who have adopted them from a distance - seven time Brazilian champions Corinthians Paulista were inspired by Corinthian FC and the two clubs have maintained ties since, including Corinthian-Casuals making three tours of Brazil.